UsernameIsJoe/Urban-Landscape-Classifier/README.md

 ## What's Next

-The script assists the detection of landscape typology, and enhancing the efficiency and processing speed would be the next goal to touch on.
-Also, after speaking to landscape architects, the category of plant species will be the next potential data to be added to the pipeline, adding a new dementsion to the analysis.
+The script assists in the detection of landscape typology, and enhancing the efficiency and processing speed will be the next goal to address.
+Additionally, after speaking with landscape architects, the categorization of plant species will be the next potential data to be added to the pipeline, adding a new dimension to the analysis.